rileybathurst/koura/README.md

 - look at some of the work done in new themes to easily update
 - get rid of global styles
 - /scss/off-canvas.scss is a foundation pull through this can be dealt with in a lot better ways

+## Template Overrides

+Adjust the single product

+Single product view is currently coming from woocommerce /templates/content-single-product.php

+What I need is inside of
+do_action( 'woocommerce_single_product_summary' );

+this is inside of
+*this I will need to override* includes/wc-template-hooks.php

+the functions its running are inside of
+*this I will need to override* includes/wc-template-functions.php

+which I cant override as its not a template its a set of hooks, those I can override